moorcode/algorithms-and-data-structures/role-playing-game/README.md

 97. Now it is time to test your `buyWeapon` function.
 Right now, the `gold` amount is set to `50`.
 But to properly see the results of your `buyWeapon` function, the amount should be set to something higher.
 Update the `gold` amount to `250`.
 To test your `buyWeapon` function, open up the console.
 Then click on the `"Go to store"` button followed by the `"Buy weapon (30 gold)"` button four times.

     NOTE: The HTML must be updated to reflect this change in your script.js file.

+98. When you were testing your function, you should have seen an error message in the console.
+This error is due to the condition in the `buyWeapon` function.
+The `currentWeaponIndex` variable is the index of the `weapons` array, but array indexing starts at zero.
+The index of the last element in an array is one less than the length of the array.

+    Change the `if` condition to check `weapons.length - 1`, instead of `weapons.length`.
+Test out your buyWeapon function again to see the error message disappear.